 - Blueberry Muffins: soft, buttery muffins packed with juicy blueberries and a hint of vanilla.

-- Cinnamon Muffins: light and fluffy muffins with warm cinnamon flavor and a sugar topping.
+- Cinnamon Quick Bread or Muffins: light and fluffy recipe with warm cinnamon flavor and a sugar topping.

 - Citrus Salad: A refreshing mix of oranges and grapefruit, with a light olive oil drizzle.